hoangnv-bkhn/grive/README.md

-# grive
+# Grive
-A command line utility that synchronizes Google Drive files with folders on local machine.
+ Grive is a command-line client for Google Drive which lets you easily sync file between your local drive and Google Drive cloud storage. <br />
+ It lets you upload, download & share documents, photos, and other important files with anyone from anywhere.